Injury-stricken Paine hails battling Australia

-Johannesburg, April 1, 2018 (AFP) - - Australian captain Tim Paine praised the fight shown by his team after they had the better of the third day of the fourth Test at the Wanderers Stadium on Sunday, helped by his 62 despite batting with a broken thumb.
+Johannesburg (AFP) - Australian captain Tim Paine praised the fight shown by his team after they had the better of the third day of the fourth Test at the Wanderers Stadium on Sunday, helped by his 62 despite batting with a broken thumb.

 Australia are still in a desperate situation, with South Africa going into the fourth day leading by 401 runs with seven wickets in hand.